lingminkong/nestjs-basic/notes.md

 It is common that a controller has the same function structure as corresponding service.

+## Run a Prisma migration

+1. update the prisma schema in `prisma/schema.prisma`
+2. run `npx prisma migrate dev` to do a migration.
+This will generate a new migration file with provided migration name

 ## Commands

 ### open a web database interface